Hello to first (and second) time folks!

 Welcome to the Unitarian Universalist Fellowship!
 We’ve been in Fayetteville since the late 50’s, and have been a leading voice for liberal religion and social justice in this region ever since!
 The following information is about what to expect on a Sunday, and how to get to UUFF.

 To start here’s a quick schedule: 10AM Adult Religious Exploration and Meditation classes start and Nursery/childcare is open.
-11AM our Sunday service begins with children in RE class at 11:00, or just being in the service, depending on the program.
-Here is a Children’s RE Schedule (in the works, call the office at 479-521-8422 for schedule).
+11AM our Sunday service begins with children in RE class downstairs at 11:00, or just being in the service, depending on the program.
+Children’s RE Schedule for Summer 2018 is: June 10, June 17, July 1, July 8, July 22, July 29, August 12, August 26.
 At 12PM we have coffee and conversation!

 Our building is accessed by turning south on Oakland from Cleveland St., then a left turn into our lot.
 Plenty of visitor spaces should be marked, as well as spaces for mobility needs (detailed map below).
 We will have greeters welcoming you at the front doors, and they will also help if you have mobility needs.